Skip to main content

 8. Bibliography

-First Glimpse of Robotics at Poly
+First Glimpse of Robotics Classes at Poly

-(Polytechnic Institute of New York, 1975-1976)
+CS 756 Artificial Intelligence Class (Polytechnic Institute of New York, 1975-1976)

-(Polytechnic Institute of New York, 1975-1976)
+SA 788 Artificial Intelligence Class (Polytechnic Institute of New York, 1975-1976)

 While these classes are a start, they still reflect investments in computer science (CS) at the time more than in robotics research and development.
 The only other class ever mentioning robotics in the early stages was CS 662 “Artificial Intelligence II” in the 1977-1978 course catalogs, which further studies automation, robotics, and theorems, but is essentially just a continuation of the classes above.

-(Polytechnic Institute of New York, 1977-1978)
+CS 662 Artificial Intelligence II (Polytechnic Institute of New York, 1977-1978)

 This same class, CS 662, with the same course number, is listed throughout up to the 1979-1981 and 1981-1983 course catalogs, with no changes to other classes or prerequisites, and it is the only course in the entire catalogs to mention the word “robot” at this time (Polytechnic Institute of New York, 1979-1981).
+Poly initially considered robotics a purely computer science discipline, not investing time or money in the other aspects of engineering that robotics involves.

 However, once 1985 rolls around, we finally have several new courses related to robotics, not just in Computer Science.
 This set of course catalogs now not only has CS 662 listed, but professor Evelyn Gall Roman is mentioned as a computer science professor of robotics, a technology and society course is listed as investigating trends in robotics, a blurb on manufacturing mentioning robotics, and an introduction to robotics elective in industrial engineering that mentions robotics five times in the course description (Polytechnic Institute of New York, 1983-1985).
+Here, we can see Poly finally understanding the interdisciplinary aspect of robotics as not just a computer science subset of engineering.

-(Polytechnic Institute of New York, 1983-1985)
+Evelyn Gail Roman, Robotics (Polytechnic Institute of New York, 1983-1985)

-(Polytechnic Institute of New York, 1983-1985)
+Technology and Society Class, Robotics (Polytechnic Institute of New York, 1983-1985)

-(Polytechnic Institute of New York, 1983-1985)
+Manufacturing Engineering, Robotics (Polytechnic Institute of New York, 1983-1985)

-(Polytechnic Institute of New York, 1983-1985)
+Introduction to Robotics Elective (Polytechnic Institute of New York, 1983-1985)

-(Polytechnic Institute of New York, 1983-1985)
+Introduction to Robotics Elective (Polytechnic Institute of New York, 1983-1985)

-Finally, in 1986-1989, when Polytechnic Institute of New York became Polytechnic University, we saw real substantial progress in robotics at Poly.
-There are over 36 mentions of robotics throughout the course catalogs, with multiple professors listed as robotics experts and a variety of robotics labs and courses mentioned across different engineering disciplines (Polytechnic University, 1986-1989).
 In 1999-2001, we even started to see more courses in robotics relating to seemingly unrelated disciplines like civil engineering and construction methods with “CE 831 Engineering for Construction I: Methods and Technologies,” where the course directly cites the review of conventional construction equipment and trends in robotics (Polytechnic University, 1999-2001).
-While it seems like Poly finally picked up the pace in robotics advancement, it took them considerably longer than most other top institutions at the time to implement robust robotics education initiatives.
+While Poly finally picked up the pace in robotics advancement, it took considerably longer than most other top institutions at the time to implement robust robotics education initiatives.
 It took Poly almost 10 years to offer even just one non-CS-related robotics course.
+These course catalogs also give us insight into Poly’s viewpoint on where robotics fits on the engineering spectrum, first emerging in the CS world but eventually landing in the electrical and mechanical engineering disciplines more than in others.

 Annotate